Blog

 Prison guards

-Every time I visit my friend on death row, I am fascinated by the people who work there.
+Every time I visit my friend in prison I am fascinated by the people who work there.

-How do they manage to run away from their humaneness?
+How do they manage to silence their humaneness?
 Who's hiding behind those uniforms that give them an illusion of power?
 Who are they, those guards who often make us visitors feel like we too should be punished?

-hey live inside the prison of their fears, frustrations, and anger.
-Without any notion of their souls of light, these guards identify with their smaller selves and project their unresolved issues onto those over whom they have power.
+heir own prison of fears, frustrations, anger.
+Without feeling their souls of light, these guards project their unresolved issues onto those behind the bars.

-— who understand that being locked up is the sentence, and that humiliation and abuse of power were never part
+— who understand that being locked up is the sentence, and that humiliation was never part

 of the deal.